Supersymmetry Breaking with Fields, Strings and Branes: The Minimal Supersymmetric Standard Model

-These fields originate from the Higgsinos (the spinor partners of the Higgs doublets, which are a charged pair and two neutral ones), from the charged $SU(2)_L$ gaugino partners of the $W^\pm$ bosons, from the neutral partner of the $W_\mu^3$ boson, and from the bino, the superpartner of the hypercharge gauge boson $B_\mu$.
-The resulting mass eigenstates are a quartet of uncharged fermions, the neutralinos, and two charged ones, the charginos.
-The neutralinos are typically denoted by $\chi_1^0,\chi_2^0, \chi_3^0,\chi_4^0$, with masses by convention in increasing order.
-These originate from the terms in eq.~\eqref{mssm4}, with additional contributions from gauge interactions mixing higgsinos with gauginos after electroweak symmetry breaking.
+These fields originate from the Higgsini (the spinor partners of the Higgs doublets, which are a charged pair and two neutral ones), from the charged $SU(2)_L$ gaugino partners of the $W^\pm$ bosons, from the neutral partner of the $W_\mu^3$ boson, and from the bino, the superpartner of the hypercharge gauge boson $B_\mu$.
+The resulting mass eigenstates are a quartet of uncharged fermions, the neutralini, and two charged ones, the chargini.
+The neutralini are typically denoted by $\chi_1^0,\chi_2^0, \chi_3^0,\chi_4^0$, with masses by convention in increasing order.
+These originate from the terms in eq.~\eqref{mssm4}, with additional contributions from gauge interactions mixing Higgsini with gaugini after electroweak symmetry breaking.
 Since electroweak mass scales are naturally smaller than $M_1$, $M_2$ and $\mu$ in eq.~\eqref{mssm4}, neutralino masses are close to $M_1$, $M_2$ and $\pm |\mu|$, where the last pair is better described by a Dirac mass equal to $|\mu|$.
 If the lightest fermionic superpartner (LSP) were a neutralino, it could be an ideal dark matter candidate of the WIMP (weekly interacting massive particle) type, if R-parity, a discrete symmetry that we are about to discuss, were conserved.
 Very often, in models of supersymmetry breaking and after renormalization group running to low energy, the LSP turns out to be predominantly bino.

-The charginos are often denoted by $\chi_1^{\pm}$, $\chi_2^{\pm}$, with the masses again in increasing order, which originate again from the terms in eq.~\eqref{mssm4}, with additional contributions from gauge interactions.
+The chargini are often denoted by $\chi_1^{\pm}$, $\chi_2^{\pm}$, with the masses again in increasing order, which originate again from the terms in eq.~\eqref{mssm4}, with additional contributions from gauge interactions.
 The resulting mass matrix is simple enough to conclude that, if the supersymmetric mass parameters $M_2$, $\mu$ are well above the electroweak entries, the chargino masses are approximately $\mu$ and $M_2$, with one chargino predominantly Higgsino and the other predominantly wino.